Courtauld’s treasures specially chosen around the theme of ‘Portraits and Presence’ will be unveiled for us.

-We will meet in this private house in Knightsbridge where we will admire the selection of more than 70 works.
+For the first time, you will be able to admire a selection of more than 70 works of this private collector.
 More than a visit, a discovery and an encounter – a real privilege.

 The B&C Club offers you a special event at Vanessa Bruno, to allow you to shop before Chrismas at amazing prices while drinking champagne.

-Andrew Coxon, President of De Beers Institute of Diamonds, will teach you more about the incredible fancy coloured diamonds, the rarest of them all.
+Andrew Coxon, President of De Beers Institute of Diamonds, driven by his legendary passion, will take us into the coloured world of diamonds, the rarest of all.

 You will also learn more about senses and colours with a Glenmorangie malt tasting experience with a distilling expert.